doc4d/4d-web-studio/docs/web-form-editor/using-web-form-editor.md

     * Select the Button component, and under Style, choose a red color for the background
     * Select the Button component, and in the properties panel, select the `bg-red-500` class in the CSS section

-### Overridden properties
+### Overriding style properties

+Selecting a component displays its style properties in the Properties Panel.
+Values set by CSS classes are displayed in italics.
+For example, assigning the `bg-red-500` class to the component will get the Background property to display *rgb(239,68,68)*.

-When you edit CSS using the properties panel, it overrides the CSS defined for the component (default styles and CSS classes applied).
-Overriden properties have a blue dot in front of them.
-Initial properties are defined in italics.
+Modifying these values overrides the initial value for that property.
+Overriden CSS properties have a blue dot in front of them.

+You can [export the new values](Exporting-styles-as-css-classes-for-reuse) to create a new CSS class.
 ## Exporting styles as CSS classes for reuse

 You can export the style of an element as a CSS class to reuse it later: